 - Amber: Fossilized tree resin with a golden color

-- Amethyst: Greek name meaning "against intoxication."
+- Amethyst: (Greek) Meaning "against intoxication."
 It refers to the violet stone that the Greeks believed protected its owner from inebriation.

 - Auburn: Color of reddish-brown

 - Autumn: A lovely season with cool weather

 - Azure: The blue color of clear sky